thematic course descriptions

-PHIL: The Problem of Socratic Citizenship (Fall 2015, Woodbourne Correctional Facility; Spring 2016, Eastern Correctional Facility)
+The Problem of Socratic Citizenship (Bard College, Woodbourne Correctional Facility; Fall 2015, Spring 2016, Eastern Correctional Facility)

 This course is an introduction to a Socratic way of life.
 We explore whether the figure of Socrates represents a model of citizenship.
 Should we memorialize Socrates’ unconventional life for his attempt to harmonize the diverging interests of political activity and philosophical training?
 Or should we stridently oppose Socrates as politically imprudent and morally quixotic?
 Our reading and discussion explore the possibility of philosophical citizenship from both sides of this dispute.
 The first half of the course investigates literary representations of Socratic philosophy in classical democratic Athens (Aristophanes, Plato) and his supporters in republican and imperial Rome (Cicero, Epictetus, Seneca).
 The second half turns to the condemnations of Socrates made by Nietzsche and Max Weber.
 In light of these criticisms, we then examine constructions in modern political thought of philosophically engaged citizenship that address the life of Socrates: John Stuart Mill, Hannah Arendt, Michel Foucault, Julia Kristeva and Gregory Vlastos.